Hyun3246/hyun3246.github.io/_posts/2025-02-20-[SQL First Step] 30. Creating and Deleting View.md

 To solve the temporary storing problem, materialized view was developed.
 Materialized view is stored in the storage and updated frequently when data changed.
 However, not all products(including MySQL) support materialized view.

 <span style="color:#F5F5F7">Additionally, in principle, SELECT command of view should be executed independently</span>.
-This limination could be avoided by using function table.
+This limitation could be avoided by using function table.

 <br/>